ethereum/ethereum-org/views/content/cli.md

 #### Creating accounts

-In order to do anything on an Ethereum network you need ether, and to get it, you will need to generate an account.
+In order to do anything on an Ethereum network you need ether, and to get it, you will need to create an account.
 There are [various ways to go around this](http://ethdocs.org/en/latest/account-management.html), but the simplest one is through the console.

 **ATTENTION:** If you were running Ethereum during the olympic phase or earlier in the development, **do not reuse keys** generated before the release of the Frontier client software 1.0, because otherwise they might be vulnerable to [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 Backup those keys, and create new ones using the Frontier release clients.